 First requests will be favored over previously funded students' requests.
 Students may submit more than one travel request during a one-year period.
-However, each student is only granted up to \$900 per year for travel and \$300 for research.
-This amount is not guaranteed to each student, each year.
+However, each student is granted up to \$900 per year for travel, subject to availability of funds.
 For Ph.D. students beyond their fourth year and master's students beyond their second year, travel/research funds will be considered on a case-by-case basis.